MetaFam/TheGame/guides/CUSTOM_BLOCK.md

   }
 ```

-- In this case, our custom text can be added to all three pages, but if your custom box is relavant only to one of the pages then add it only to that particular display component.
+- In this case, our custom text can be added to all three pages, but if your custom box is relevant only to one of the pages then add it only to that particular display component.
 - Refer to the commit [f1ba43d](https://github.com/MetaFam/TheGame/commit/f1ba43dd29195d4032a2c34cd668e2ba7c38d275) for the code changes

 ### Step 6: Add our boxType to the supported list of boxes